 Food Safety & Security

-Three tracks are offered to give students the ability to delve deeper into specific fields: Agriculture, Policy and Nutrition and Water.
-These tracks offer students the ability to delve deeper into specific fields.
-The tracks will begin with an Introduction to Food Security course covering global food security issues ranging from modern approaches to crop development and agro economics to the intersection between health, agriculture, post-harvest, and nutrition.
+Take advantage of two tracks that will enable you to delve deeper into specific fields: Agriculture and Policy and Nutrition.
+You’ll gain insights into global food security issues ranging from modern approaches to crop development, and agro economics to the intersection between health, agriculture, post-harvest, and nutrition.